 You could face a fine up to £50,000 and a prison sentence of 12 months for a summary conviction.
 Conversely, maximum fines are unlimited with prison terms up to five years if you get convicted in a Crown Court.

-The main councils with litter clearance authorities and a specific duty to keep land clear include;
+The main councils with litter clearance authorities and a specific duty to keep land clear include:

-There are some authorities with responsibilities for litter problems on all, or certain areas, of their own land, such as;
+There are some authorities with responsibilities for litter problems on all, or certain areas, of their own land, such as:

 Ensuring highways are clean and free of litter or refuse falls on the area councils and according to the Code of Practice on litter and refuse.

 Simply put, unless there are justifiable reasons why not, they must follow all littering rules outlined and follow details that would be considered to be practicable on different types of land by a court of law.

 Note: The United Kingdom fly tipping laws consider it a criminal offence to knowingly drop litter on any land if it is accessible to the public.
 This also includes private land.

 A Street Litter Control Notice (SLCN) gives the council power to force businesses to clear rubbish surrounding their premises.
-Even though most councils cannot issue new Street Litter Control Notices any longer, they are required to keep a public register of any existing notices while they are in force.
+Most councils cannot issue new Street Litter Control Notices any longer.
+But, they must keep a public register of any existing notices while they are in force.

-Offenders can be fined up to £1,000, if convicted, for leaving anything on the road that could interrupt its use.
+Offenders can get fined up to £1,000, if convicted, for leaving anything on the road that could interrupt its use.
 The council (or the Highways Agency on trunk roads) should remove any road blockage immediately if it is a danger to road users.
-A notice to remove it within a set time frame should be issued to the owner of the object if it is not causing an immediate danger.
+A notice to remove it within a set time frame should get issued to the owner of the object if it is not causing an immediate danger.